-Aims: The availability of the mass media and the potential broad use of them is one of the key factors that can shape and distort the morality and behavioral nature of people within a territorial space depending on their exposure to its positive or negative aspects.
-This article identified the influence of social media on thebehaviour of students, the role of media content in promoting social vices; and the programmes most cherished by the youth in the media.
+Aims: The availability of the mass media and the potential broad use of them are two of the key factors that can shape and distort the morality and behavioral nature of people within a territorial space depending on their exposure to its positive or negative aspects.
+This article identified the influence of social media on the behavior of students, the role of media content in promoting social vices, and the programs most cherished by the youth in the media.

-Study design: The study employed cross sectional design.
+Study design: The study employed a cross-sectional design.